99003578/SDLC_Calculator/Readme.md

 Extensions installation 3:45-4:15

-List of extensions need to be installed
+List of extensions needed to be installed

             1.c/c++
             2.c,c++ advanced lint